VAT rate change for hospitality and tourism sector

 Here is a list of all the different areas and transactions that you may need to update.
 If you think an area applies to your business, select the link for more information.

-Update any ledger accounts where you previously changed the default VAT rate from 5% to the new Lower rate 2 12.5%.
+Update any ledger accounts which use a default VAT rate of Lower rate 2 12.5% to Standard 20%.

-Update your bank rules and make sure any bank transactions from bank feeds or bank statement imports that relate to hospitality, holiday accommodation and attractions, use the new 12.5% rate.
+Update your bank rules and make sure any bank transactions from bank feeds or bank statement imports that relate to hospitality, holiday accommodation and attractions, use the Standard 20% rate.

 VAT Cash Accounting